 Everyone uses sex to sell things.
 It’s not new and wouldn’t be such a problem if Americans weren’t so ashamed of sex.
 Not surprising that the people who are offended are Americans!
 It’s apparent that you are not familiar with European fashion magazines where seeing nudity and breasts is quite common.

 WOW on one of the side ads I just saw was a freaking NAKED girl.
 Technically wearing ‘undergarments’, but they were reaaaaally sheer.

 it’s not even sexy, it’s just really awkward. most of the time the clothes are so unflattering it reinforces why I don’t ever shop there.
-Like I’d want a paper-thin bra that lets everything sag.posted almost 2 years ago
+Like I’d want a paper-thin bra that lets everything sag.posted over 4 years ago